 Inherent in forward-looking statements are risks, uncertainties and other factors beyond the Company's ability to predict or control.
 Please also make reference to those risk factors referenced in the "Risk Factors" section below.
-Readers are cautioned that the above chart does not contain an exhaustive list of the factors or assumptions that may affect the forward-looking statements, and that the assumptions underlying such statements may prove to be incorrect.
 Actual results and developments are likely to differ, and may differ materially, from those expressed or implied by the forward-looking statements contained in this MD&A.